MdJafirAshraf/House-price-prediction-using-flask/README.md

 # House-price-prediction-using-flask
-In this project, I developed the predictive power of a model trained on house price data.
-It deploys with flask API and uses Linear Regression to predict the price value.
-Deploy Machine Learning Model Using Flask to take a model from python code.
+This project demonstrates the predictive capabilities of a model trained on house price data using Linear Regression.
+The model is deployed using a Flask API, providing an interface to predict house prices based on input features.

-If you want to more clear explonation, see my blog [House Price Prediction using Flask for Beginners](https://techyscientists.blogspot.com/2021/07/house-price-prediction-using-flask.html)
+For a detailed explanation, check out my blog post: [House Price Prediction using Flask for Beginners](https://techyscientists.blogspot.com/2021/07/house-price-prediction-using-flask.html)

 ## Installation

-To run the web app on your local computer, install the required libraries.
-These packages are include in the requirement.txt file.
-This project used Python 3.8.0 and Flask 2.0.1.<br><br> Run the following command in the terminal to install the required packages.<br><br>
+You'll need to install the required libraries to run this web app on your local machine.
+These are listed in the requirements.txt file.
+The project was developed using Python 3.8.0 and Flask 2.0.1.<br><br> Install the necessary packages by running the following command in your terminal:<br><br>

 ```
 pip install -r requirement.txt